lee2sman/everyday/README.md

 listed all the books i'm reading lately, why not. minimal non-theme again.
 240
 CSS Grid practice, inspired by Elliott Computer, to build an archive of today's fave archives and sites
+241
+a list of (almost) every item i purchased or bought on ebay 1999 - 2022